 What Sets Architek Apart From the Competition?

-Its no secret – anyone can perform SEO, or Search Engine Optimization, on their website!
+Its no secret – anyone can perform SEO, or Search Engine Optimization, on their website.
 In fact, most entrepreneurs or otherwise internet-savvy website owners have read a book or two (or dozens) on the subject, or have researched keyword optimization, or have at least heard the term “backlink” at some point in the past 10 years… which is great!
-This means that many of my clients know the importance of Search Engine Optimization, but it also presents some very interesting obstacles in the “Client/SEO Expert” relationship – getting away from dated ideas and practices that will actually hurt SEO.
+This means that many of my potential clients know the importance of Search Engine Optimization.

 What you need to know about SEO